DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 **Clue #1: The Political Consultant's Discovery**

-*David Chen had been a political consultant for fifteen years, specializing in what the industry called "micro-targeting" and "wedge issues."
-His job was to find the 20% of issues where people disagreed and amplify those disagreements until they overshadowed the 80% where people agreed.*
+*Through my research into political strategy, I discovered how the industry used "micro-targeting" and "wedge issues."
+The goal was to find the 20% of issues where people disagreed and amplify those disagreements until they overshadowed the 80% where people agreed.*

 *The revelation came during the 2020 election cycle when David was hired by both a progressive advocacy group and a conservative think tank—different projects, but he began to notice something disturbing.*